davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

     **Important side note:** Because arrays are passed as pointers, you can now appreciate why modifications to arrays persist after the function terminates (this is also true in Java!).

 5. **Command-line Arguments** Ever notice that the signature of your main function usually looks like this: `int main(int argc, char *argv[])`?
 When you run your programs using command-line arguments, such as `./memtest arg1 arg2 arg3 ...` these arguments are captured in these main parameters.
 Specifically, `argc` is the count of arguments including the executable itself, while `argv` is an array of strings (i.e., an array containing the arguments themselves).
-C promises that the final element in `argv` is `NULL`.
+C promises that the final element `argv[argc] == NULL`.
 For instance, if you put the following code in `argtest.c` and ran it:

     ```c
     /* in argtest.c */